equinor/Dexpi2Imf/doc/id.md

 A solution is to use IRIs that also include the aspect, f.ex. adding Activity/Space/Implementation to the IRI.
 This solution is not acceptable, since many systems have objects that do not correspond to tags, or make objects before tags are decided.

 The chosen solution is to choose one perspective, probably activity, or some "tag"-perspecitve, and let the IRI made by facility + tag represent that object, and define relations between this and the other objects.

+### Example
-This is an example of how that could look:
+This is an example of how the perspective-approach could look

 ```turtle
 @prefix : <https://rdf.equinor.com/dexpi#> .